 Your kids took the epinephrine like a champ!!
 Any child who takes an epinephrine shot took it like a champ and should be celebrated like one.
 Tell your child how brave and amazing they were and how proud you are (even the teens and young adults).
 Some kids will point out how they screamed and cried.
 I like to say: “Of course you did.
 We all cry and scream when we are in pain!
 That doesn’t mean you weren’t a real champion.”

 Retelling the story with your child can provide them with an opportunity to process what happened.
-Emphasis all the things they did right.
+Emphasize all the things they did right.
 Perhaps they told you their symptoms.
 They took the Epinephrine.
-They let the doctors watch them and took the medicine they were given.
+Then, they let the doctors watch them and took the medicine they were given.
 They took care of their body!!
 Circle back around and discuss ways you can prevent future reactions, making sure to let your child come up with some of the ideas.
 Try not to become overprotective, but rather put appropriate safeguards into place.

 7. Be ready for your own emotional reaction in the days after an anaphylactic reaction

-You are likely to feel anxious, jittery, guilty and overwhelmed to name a few emotions.
+You are likely to feel anxious, jittery, guilty, and overwhelmed to name a few emotions.
 Talk to others who can support you through these difficult emotions and help you feel more in control again.
 Reflect on what you learned from the situation and any changes that should be put in place.
 Soldier on brave food allergy parent!
 You are a champion, too!

 The thought of your child having an anaphylactic reaction is scary.
 However, it’s important as a food allergy parent to be prepared.
 Having a plan, practicing, and having open conversations with your child are all great ways to support you and your child’s ability to remain calm and take action.
 When you feel ready and confident in your ability to handle these situations, your child will take notice and this can improve their perception of the situation as well.

 Learn more about our Food Allergy Services